An Empirical Study of the Influence of Adversarial Fine-Tuning on Compressed Neural Networks: Results

-\item \underline{Adversarial training:} We next look at the influence of standard fine-tuning on robust models, $\mathcal{T}_{st}(f_{rb}^p), \mathcal{T}_{st}(f_{rb}^q)$, (bottom rows in Table~\ref{tab:fintuning}).
-We note that for robust models, standard fine-tuning helps recover the test performance for both pruning and quantization, whereas results in a significant reduction of robustness. \end{itemize}
+For quantized models with standard fine-tuning $\mathcal{T}_{st}(f_{st}^q)$, it is noteworthy that the test performance of the standard models does not improve further.
+This can be explained by the fact that PTQ in its standard formulation typically does not involve fine-tuning.

+In contrast, standard fine-tuning of the pruned model, $\mathcal{T}_{st}(f_{st}^p)$, recovers test performance comparable to that of the full models $f_{st}$.
+However, standard fine-tuning does not recover any adversarial robustness for either pruned or quantized standard models, which is consistent with expectations.

-{\bf Model compression with adversarial fine-tuning:} One of the main questions considered in this work is to jointly improve the robustness and computational efficiency of DL models.
-In this experiment, we adversarially fine-tune, $\mathcal{T}_{ad}(\cdot)$, compressed models instead of standard fine-tuning.
-These results are reported in the last column ``$\mathcal{T}_{ad}(\cdot)$'' of~\Cref{tab:fintuning} and~\Cref{tab:cifar}.
+{\bf Adversarial fine-tuning of compressed models:} One of the main questions considered in this work is how to improve both adversarial robustness and computational efficiency of DL models.
+To study this, we now turn to adversarially fine-tuning the compressed models.
+These results are reported under $\mathcal{T}_{ad}(\cdot)$ in~\Cref{tab:final_quant} for both quantization and pruning, with the baseline (uncompressed) model robust accuracy in the column $f_{rb}$.

+The first thing to note is that the robust accuracy after adversarial training varies between datasets.
+This is shown in column $f_{rb}$ in Table~\ref{tab:final_quant}.
+All the models were adversarially trained using PGD attack with the same hyperparameters and the robust accuracy was measured based on AutoAttack.
+We note that for more complex datasets (CIFAR100 and Tiny ImageNet), this does not improve the robust accuracy for the uncompressed models.
+However, adversarial fine-tuning of compressed models does yield some improvement, particularly for the pruned models as reported in the $\mathcal{T}_{ad}(f^p_{st})$ column.